MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/component-library.md

 Notice you can select and import more than one component and across different component libraries.

-Components available inside the app are listed under **Custom** category in list of components inside tree view; whereas components available from imported component libraries are listed under **Library components** category:
+Components available inside the app are listed under **Custom** category in list of components in the **Insert** pane; whereas components available from imported component libraries are listed under **Library components** category:

 ![Insert components to the app](./media/component-library/insert-components.png)